 The Fund holds in-house cash resources to meet day-to-day needs and to pay pensions.
-If there is insufficient cash available to meet immediate needs, units in the Fund's holdings with Legal and General Investment Management, which totalled £1,081.96 million at 31 March 2018, can be realised at short notice and at minimal cost.
-In eight out of the last ten years the Fund has experienced net withdrawals from dealings with members, with the maximum withdrawal in a single year being £10.30 million.
+If there is insufficient cash available to meet immediate needs, units in the Fund's holdings with Legal and General Investment Management, which totalled £1,137.89 million at 31 March 2019, can be realised at short notice and at minimal cost.
+In eight out of the last ten years the Fund has experienced net withdrawals from dealings with members, with the maximum withdrawal in a single year being £10.30 million prior to the exceptional item in 2018-19 from the group transfer of Northumberland College leading to a net withdrawal from members of £29.94 million in 2018-19.